-Certificate of Need (CON) Overview
+Tennessee Certificate of Need (CON) Introduction

 seal-tennesseeLike many other states, Tennessee has an extensive CON process in place for healthcare services and facilities.
 Winning approval for a CON application is often a time consuming and difficult undertaking.
 Working with RPC provides clients with a team of consultants with experience working with CON projects.